aws-solutions-library-samples/guidance-for-migrating-tabular-data-from-amazon-s3-to-s3-tables/README.md

 - In the EMR console, go to "Cluster Settings" and enable "CloudWatch Logs integration"
 <br></br>
 **Remember** to keep the AWS Management Console open in a separate tab or window so you can easily switch between the Step Functions and EMR consoles as needed during the migration process.

+## Post-migration transition guidance

+After migration, please update all writer applications to use the new table in table buckets.
+We strongly recommend testing each application to confirm successful writes to the new table and gradually restarting operations, monitoring closely for any issues.
+You can keep the old table in read-only mode temporarily as a backup while verifying full functionality of the new setup.

 <a name="Cleanup"></a>
 ## Cleanup